Byronwezvo/ByronWezvo/README.md

 Im Byron Wezvo, Im a regular developer born and raised in Zimbabwe.

-- 🔭 I’m currently working on Something very special 🤐
+- 🔭 I’m currently working on something very special 🤐
-- 🌱 I’m currently learning  `Data Science with University of Applied Sciences - Germany`
+- 🌱 I’m currently learning  **NOTHING** `working on a closed source application`
 - 👯 I’m looking to collaborate on anything
 - 💬 Ask me about Javascript and Flutter
 - 📫 How to reach me: Facebook, Instagram and Twitter `@byronwezvo`